How does Mobilize work?

 Why are Mobilize placements only seasonal and not longer for each worker?

-At Mobilize we know from experience that the best way to attract energetic, motivated, and positive youth is to give them what they want!
+At Mobilize we know from experience that the best way to attract energetic, motivated, and positive team members is to give them what they want!
 Mobilize participants are powered by excitement, are high energy and have a thirst to travel.
-The seasonal length of placements is enough time for participants to remain excited about a new city and job, but not enough time to for them to burn out.
+The seasonal length of placements is enough time for participants to remain excited about a new city and job, but not enough time for them to burn out.

 Why do I need to train workers when they are gone at the end of the season?